gilmain/Hikers/README.md

 <h1>Hikers</h1>
 This project is a Frontend prototype for an online forum and route planner web application for the hikers and adventurers community.
-Submitted for Human & Computer Interaction course final project in college. <br>
+Submitted for Human & Computer Interaction course final project in college.
+Using HTML, CSS, and Javascript to make this website<br>
 <br>

 Github page : https://zulluzi.github.io/Hikers.github.io/index.html <br>